perfsonar/docs/pscheduler_ref_archivers.rst

 Archiver Data
 ++++++++++++++++++++++++++++++++++++++++++++++

 ``_url`` - An ``amqp`` URL for the RabbitMQ instance which will receive the result.

+``exchange`` (Optional) - The exchange to which the result will be sent.

-``routing-key`` - Optional.
-The routing key to be used when queueing the message.
+``routing-key`` (Optional) - The routing key to be used when queueing the message.

+``connection-lifetime`` (Optional) - An ISO8601 duration recommending how long the connection to RabbitMQ for a given URL/exchange/key combination should be kept alive.
+The default is to create a new connection for each result archived.
+Note that a small value such as ``P0D`` can be used to force an existing connection to expire.

-``retry-policy`` - Optional.
-Describes how to retry failed attempts to submit the measurement to esmond before giving up.
+``retry-policy`` (Optional) - Describes how to retry failed attempts to submit the measurement to RabbitMQ before giving up.
 The default behavior is to try once and then give up.

 .. _pscheduler_ref_archivers-archivers-rabbitmq-example: